Pope Benedict IX: First pontificate (1032–1044)

-Benedict IX's reign was scandalous, and factional strife continued.
+Benedict IX's reign was allegedly "scandalous", and factional strife continued.
 Ferdinand Gregorovius, wrote that in Benedict, "It seemed as if a demon from hell, in the disguise of a priest, occupied the chair of Peter and profaned the sacred mysteries of religion by his insolent courses."
-Horace K. Mann calls him "a disgrace to the Chair of Peter".
-He was the first pope rumoured to have been primarily homosexual.
+Horace K. Mann called him "a disgrace to the Chair of Peter".
 Pope Victor III, in his third book of Dialogues, referred to "his rapes, murders and other unspeakable acts of violence and sodomy.
 His life as a pope was so vile, so foul, so execrable, that I shudder to think of it."